davletovb/davletovb.github.io/journal.md

 The Haystack pipeline has four stages: preprocessing, document store, retriever, and reader.
 Let’s first understand what these four stages are, and then we can discuss the relevant parts in detail.

-1. Preprocessing: In this stage, we read in our document collection and convert it to a list of dictionaries.
+1. Preprocessing: In this stage, we read our document collection and convert it to a list of dictionaries.
 Additionally, we may use the PreProcessor class to modify our data.

 2. Document Store: We pick the database that best fits our use case, and feed our preprocessed documents to the database via a document store object.

 3. Retriever: In this stage, we index our database by means of the retriever, making our documents searchable.
 We can choose between “sparse” and “dense” retrieval methods, which differ in their indexing speed and the use of transformer-based language models.

 4. Reader: In the final stage, we pick a model to perform question answering on the documents preselected by the retriever.
-The reader and retriever are often chained together by a pipeline, allowing the user to ask a question with a single command that triggers actions from both the reader and retriever.
+The reader and retriever are often chained together by a pipeline, allowing the user to ask a question with a single command that triggers actions from both the reader and the retriever.

 ### Optimization Parameters

-In the Haystack question answering pipeline, the preprocessing and retrieval stages offer the most opportunities for optimization.
+In the Haystack question-answering pipeline, the preprocessing and retrieval stages offer the most opportunities for optimization.

-To improve the performance of the pipeline, the length of the documents can be adjusted during preprocessing stage.
+To improve the performance of the pipeline, the length of the documents can be adjusted during the preprocessing stage.
 To adjust the length of your documents, you can use the PreProcessor class to segment your documents into passages of the optimal length.
 The split_by and split_length parameters allow you to specify the unit and number of words contained in a document, respectively.
 Additionally, the split_respect_sentence_boundary parameter ensures that documents are split only at sentence boundaries, and the split_overlap parameter allows you to include a few words of overlap between documents to avoid losing the syntactic context of a sentence.

 Another important parameter is top_k_retriever, which determines how many documents are indexed and searched by the retriever.
 A higher value for top_k_retriever will result in better performance, but it will also require more computing power.
 It’s important to find the right balance between performance and computing power for your specific use case.
 Overall, it is possible to improve Haystack’s performance by carefully adjusting these parameters.

 ### Sparse and Dense Retrieval Methods

-Another important aspect in terms of optimization choices is related with the methods of indexing and searching through the document store.
+Another important aspect in terms of optimization choices is related to the methods of indexing and searching through the document store.
 In the context of the Haystack question answering pipeline, “sparse” and “dense” methods refer to different approaches to indexing and searching documents.

 Sparse methods are typically faster at indexing than dense methods, but they may not be as effective at selecting relevant documents.
 In general, sparse methods rely on simple keyword-based search algorithms, while dense methods use transformer-based language models to better understand the content of the documents and select the most relevant ones.